 Changing the Thread

-Instead, hold the final loop on the surface of the fabric, and weave the tail of the first thread through the back side of the stitching, on the wrong side of the fabric.
-The remaining loop should be similar in size or a bit larger than the existing loops.
+- The unanchored loop may twist on the surface; hold it on the surface of the fabric.
+Weave the tail of the first thread through the back side of the stitching on the wrong side of the fabric now.

 If needed, tug the tail of the first thread to reduce the size of the loop on the front side, making sure all loops are the same size.
-Continue working the chain stitch normally.Continue to 3 of 4 below.
+Continue working the chain stitch as usual with the new thread.

-How to Work the Reversed Chain Stitch
+Reversed Chain Stitch

-Repeat this process.
+Continue stitching in the same manner until you reach the end of your line.
 When you are finished with the row of stitching, there's no need to do anything special to finish it off.

 Use this stitch anywhere you would use basic chain stitch.
-You could also use this method for twisted chain stitch or even detached chain stitch.Continue to 4 of 4 below.
+You could also use this method for twisted chain stitch or detached chain stitch.